 If you’ve been referred to Kayenta and already know a therapist’s name, you can click on that name and be directed to the therapist’s bio.
 More than 100 therapists have their practice at Kayenta – virtually assuring you will find a therapist who is a good fit for you.

-In the world of graduate school, this is known as the “capstone experience” – a culminating clinical experience that rounds out students’ classroom education right before they graduate and embark on a career in counseling.
+In the world of graduate school, this is known as the “capstone experience” – a culminating clinical experience that rounds out graduate students’ classroom education right before they graduate and embark on a career in counseling.
 It is similar to a residency that future physicians fulfill at a hospital before graduating from medical school.

-The students’ schooling has prepared them well to address a variety of issues in counseling sessions, including anger management, anxiety, career decisions, child behavior problems, communication problems, coping skills, depression, divorce adjustment, grief, parenting skills, relationships issues and many more.
+The graduate students’ schooling has prepared them well to address a variety of issues in counseling sessions, including anger management, anxiety, career decisions, child behavior problems, communication problems, coping skills, depression, divorce adjustment, grief, parenting skills, relationships issues and many more.

-The licensed and student therapists at Kayenta Therapy are united in purpose: They believe people possess the power to change.
+The licensed and graduate student therapists at Kayenta Therapy are united in purpose: They believe people possess the power to change.
 The therapists offer sensitive and compassionate guidance so that people can find the tools to foster such change – and, in the process, change their lives for the better.